Rony Seikaly

-He was considered one of the top college players from the Syracuse basketball program, Seikaly's stellar offense and defense placed him among the school's all-time leaders in rebounds, points and blocks, while earning several nationally recognized awards and honors.
-His number 4 jersey was retired by Syracuse and raised to the rafters of the Carrier Dome.
+Considered one of the top college players from the Syracuse basketball program, Seikaly's stellar offense and defense placed him among the school's all-time leaders in rebounds, points and blocks, while earning several nationally recognized awards and honors.

-Drafted into the National Basketball Association (NBA) by the Miami Heat with the 9th pick of the 1988 draft and the first ever pick for the Heat, Seikaly developed into one of the best centers in the NBA and the team's top offensive and defensive contributors–winning NBA player of the week twice–and also amassing many of the team's records (of which some are still standing).
+Drafted into the National Basketball Association (NBA) by the Miami Heat with the 9th pick of the 1988 draft and the first-ever pick for the Heat, Seikaly developed into one of the best centers in the NBA and the team's top offensive and defensive contributors—winning NBA player of the week twice—and also amassing many of the team's records (of which some are still standing).

+His career highs with the Heat are 40 points, 34 rebounds, 8 blocks, 8 assists, and 5 steals.

 Seikaly earned the 1990 NBA Most Improved Player Award and later played for the Golden State Warriors, Orlando Magic and New Jersey Nets and in Spain with FC Barcelona.
 He was also part of the United States national basketball team during the 1986 FIBA World Championship, winning gold.

 After his retirement from basketball, Seikaly became a successful real estate developer.
-He also works in electronic music as a producer/DJ, and hosted a radio show, Sugar Free Radio, on Sirius/XM.
+He also works in electronic music as a producer/DJ, and hosted his radio show, Sugar Free Radio, on Sirius/XM.

 Early life

-Seikaly was born in Beirut, Lebanon, in 1965.
-In 1975, at the age of 10, he moved from Beirut to the US, where he attended a boarding school in Massachusetts.
+Seikaly was born in Beirut, Lebanon.
+At the age of 10, he moved from Beirut to the United States, where he attended a boarding school in Massachusetts.
 In 1979, at the age of 14, he moved to Athens, Greece, where he spent the rest of his youth.

 While in Greece, he attended and graduated from the American School, also known as ACS Athens.
 As a youth, he played basketball, and also excelled in volleyball, association football, and track & field.
 At age 14, he also began to DJ.

-In 1981, when Seikaly was 16, the Panathinaikos basketball player Takis Koroneos took note of him, after he purchased a pair of large basketball sneakers in Koroneos' athletics store.
-On the recommendation of Koroneos to the club's management, Seikaly was selected to join Panathinaikos' men's senior team, in order to begin training and practicing with them.
+In 1981, when Seikaly was 16, the Panathinaikos basketball player Takis Koroneos took note of him, after he purchased a pair of basketball sneakers in Koroneos' athletics store.
+On the recommendation of Koroneos, Seikaly was selected to join Panathinaikos' men's senior team, in order to begin training and practicing with them.
 In 1982, at age 17, he first played with the team in a tournament in Cyprus.

 He continued to train and practice with Panathinaikos until 1983.
 However, because he did not have a Greek passport, he was not able to register with the team to play in any games in the Greek Basket League, since no foreign players were allowed to play in the league until 1988.